 What is the light before sunrise called?

-The light before sunrise is referred to as twilight.
+The lights before sunrise are referred to as twilight.
 This is the time when the reflection of the sun is visible even before the sun rises.
-During this time of the morning, the atmosphere is not totally lit to afford you sharp light or object detection nor is it totally dark like the night.
+During this time of the morning, the atmosphere is not lit to afford you sharp light or object detection nor is it dark like the night.
 The time after sunset when the atmosphere is still partially lit is also referred to as twilight.

 Is sunrise and dawn the same thing?

 No. Sunrise and dawn are not the same things.
+Opinions may vary on the exact definitions, but generally, sunrise and dawn are distinct phases of the morning.
 Sunrise occurs when the sun rises from the horizon.
-That is, you can see the sun because it is in a parallel position in relation to the horizon.
+That is, you can see the sun because it is in a parallel position about the horizon.
 Dawn occurs before sunrise.
 It is the time when you can see some light because the light from the sun is refracted into the atmosphere.
 At this time, the sun has not yet risen from the horizon.

 Factoids: